bjornharrtell/jsts/foss4g/2016/jsts.md

 * A Java library of spatial predicates and operations <!-- .element: class="fragment" -->
 ![JTS](example-intersection.gif "JTS")<!-- .element: class="fragment" -->
 * Dates back to 2002 <!-- .element: class="fragment" -->
-* Used in one or another way in prominent Open Source GIS software like QGIS, PostGIS and GeoTools <!-- .element: class="fragment" -->
+* Used in prominent Open Source GIS software like QGIS, PostGIS and GeoTools <!-- .element: class="fragment" -->

 Note:
 What is Java Topology Suite?